 LIC inaugurates stall at 42nd India Int’l Trade Fair

-inaugurated at the 42nd India International Trade Fair (IITF) on Wednesday by Aditya Gupta, Executive Director (Corporate Communications).
+New Delhi: Life Insurance Corporation’s (LIC) stall was inaugurated by Executive Director (Corporate Communications), Aditya Gupta at the 42nd India International Trade Fair on Wednesday.

 The occasion was also graced by Zonal Manager, Northern Zone, J P S Bajaj and other senior officials.

-During the 14 day period of the India International Trade Fair, in the LIC stall, information regarding various plans of the Corporation and Career opportunity for recruitment as agents will be available.
+During the 14 day period of the lndia lnternational Trade Fair, in the LIC stall, information regarding various plans of the corporation and Career opportunity for recruitment as agents will be available.

 Information regarding LIC’s E-services and online services will also be shared.